 Globally, India is a significant player in the education sector.
 The country is equipped with the world’s largest network of secondary educational institutions.
 India has approximately 1.4 million schools, 850 universities, and 40,000 higher studies institutes.
 Also, there is an ample amount of potential in the Indian Education sector that can be tapped.
 The country has the world’s largest young population whose age lies between 3 to 23 years, which is the target market for the education sector.

 In India, the education sector is run and managed by both private as well as government-operated institutions.
 The government policies, as well as schemes, highly support the education sector in India.
 Education is one of the most essential elements that add to the socio-economic growth of the country.
-At present, Indian literacy rate stands at 76%.
-Even though 76% of the country’s population is literate, the country also witnesses the highest illiterate people.
+At present, the Indian literacy rate stands at 76%.
+Even though 76% of the country’s population is literate, the country also witnessed the highest illiterate people.
 The Indian education sector has undergone a reform to meet the everchanging demands.
 IITs and IIMs are considered as the most prominent higher education institutions in India.

 Pre-school, Primary, Secondary, and Higher Secondary education make up the entire Indian education sector.
 Further, this is followed by a technical and professional degree.
 Some miscellaneous parts of the education sector are- vocational training, distance education, e-learning, coaching classes, etc.